wei2912/wei2912/README.md

 Hello!
 I'm Wei En, a Year 3 undergraduate at the National University of Singapore studying Computer Science and Mathematics.
-I am currently interested in computational learning theory and its applications towards practical machine learning methods.
+I am currently interested in learning theory and its applications towards practical machine learning methods, as well as other areas of theoretical computer science such as cryptography, information theory and quantum computing.

 Besides CS research, I take an avid interest in open source software engineering, although I haven't contributed much to large FOSS projects.
 I'm also passionate in education initiatives targeted at improving access to opportunities for the less privileged.